ballerina-platform/ballerina-dev-website/learn/getting-started/working-with-data-in-ballerina.md

 Countries with more than 10 million cases: ["USA","India"]
 ```
-## Sorting Countries By COVID-19 Deaths
+## Sorting Countries by COVID-19 Deaths

 Let's define a new function to find the top three countries with the highest number of COVID-19 deaths.
 In this function, you will use another query to sort and retrieve a *limit*ed number of records from the table.